West_Lake

 • Ruan Gong Islet (阮公墩), constructed in 1800, is named after Ruan Yuan, who was the Governor of Zhejiang at the time.
 Currently, the islet is not open to visitors, as it serves as a natural reserve.

-Four Causeways
+Four causeways

-• Bai Causeway (白堤) – Originally called the White Sand Causeway, it was naturally formed before the Tang dynasty (618–907) and reinforced between 766–779.
+• Bai Causeway (白堤) – Originally called the White Sand Causeway, it was naturally formed before the Tang dynasty (618–907) and reinforced between 766 and 779.
 The causeway collapsed during the Yuan dynasty (1271–1368) and was rebuilt in 1589.
 By the Qing dynasty (1644–1911), the causeway became known as the Bai Causeway, in his memory.[26][53]

 • Su Causeway (苏堤) – Built in 1089 under the direction of Su Shi during his term as mayor, this causeway, along with six bridges to allow ferry passages, connects Quyuan on the north shore to Huagang on the south shore.
 It separates the West Inner Lake from the Outer West Lake.